Indiana Hoosiers men's soccer

 The Indiana Hoosiers men's soccer team represents Indiana University Bloomington.
 The team is a member of the Big Ten Conference of the National Collegiate Athletic Association.

-Indiana is considered one of the most successful collegiate soccer programs in the history of the sport.
-The Hoosiers have won eight national championships in men's soccer (1982, 1983, 1988, 1998, 1999, 2003, 2004 and 2012), second only to St. Louis' 10.
-Since the program began in 1973, Indiana has more national championships, wins, College Cup appearances, and a higher winning percentage in both regular season and post-season play than any other school in Division I soccer.
+The Hoosiers have won eight national championships in men's soccer (1982, 1983, 1988, 1998, 1999, 2003, 2004 and 2012).1 2 Big Ten Players of the Year are from Indiana.

-The Hoosiers have also dominated conference play.
-Since the Big Ten began sponsoring men's soccer in 1991, Indiana has won 15 Big Ten tournament titles.
-Indiana has also been crowned regular season champion 18 times, including nine-straight seasons from 1996 to 2004.
-A league-record 12 Big Ten Players of the Year come from Indiana.

 Indiana players have won six Hermann Trophies (including Ken Snow twice) and three Missouri Athletic Club Player of the Year awards.
 The Hoosiers have produced 13 United States men's national soccer team players, six Olympians and six World Cup players.
 In addition, Hoosier players have earned All-America honors 52 times.

-Every year since the NCAA began tracking men's soccer attendance in 2001, the Indiana program has ranked among the highest in average or total attendance.
-Indiana led the nation in average attendance in 2004 and 2005 and in total attendance in 2003.